Acropolis Tours

 What places are usually visited on Acropolis tours in Athens?

-What is the cancelation policy for Acropolis tours?
+What is the cancellation policy for Acropolis tours?

 Are there any Acropolis wheelchair-friendly tours?